Advanced Gun System: History

 Long Range Land Attack Projectile (LRLAP) ammunition for AGS was to be a major advance.
 LRLAP featured separate projectile and propellant portions and was to be highly precise, with a circular error probable (CEP) of 50 m or less.
 Lockheed Martin's flight test of the munition in July 2005 had a reported a flight distance of 59 nmi.
 However, LRLAP procurement was cancelled in 2016 and the navy had no plan to replace it.
-By early 2021, the navy was exploring replacing the AGS on Zumwalt ships with modules to carry hypersonic missiles.
-In March 2022, it was announced that both AGS would be removed from Zumwalt destroyers to enable installation of tubes to accommodate Common-Hypersonic Glide Body missiles.
-The switch will begin in late 2023 as the ships undergo maintenance periods.
+By early 2021, the navy was exploring replacing the AGS on Zumwalt-class ships with modules to carry hypersonic missiles.
+In March 2022, it was announced that both AGS would be removed from Zumwalt-class destroyers to enable installation of tubes to accommodate Common-Hypersonic Glide Body missiles.
+The switch was scheduled to begin in late 2023 as the ships undergo maintenance periods.

 AGS was developed and produced by BAE Systems Armaments Systems (formerly United Defense) for the Zumwalt-class destroyer of the United States Navy.
-The first magazine was delivered to the U.S. Navy on 25 May 2010.
+The first magazine was delivered to the U.S. Navy on May 25, 2010.